Xianxia: It Looks Like An Epic Game Life

 Leveling up in a Xianxia world

 Xianxia characters appeal mostly to gamers (especially MMO players).
-Many of the worlds and scenarios the characters are in resemble RPGs.
-For example, cultivation is essentially that world’s version of experience points.
+Probably cuz the settings feel like they come out of RPGs.
+For one, cultivation is basically these worlds’ experience points.
 As such, the level of cultivation determines someone’s place in society.
-When it comes to the main characters though, it’s not just about being strong but being clever.
-Again RPGs are about improving your character, resource management, and consequences.
+But RPGs aren’t just about improving your stats; it’s just as much about improving your character, resource management, and consequences.
+When it comes to Xianxia heroes, it’s not just about being strong but being clever.

 What gives these characters an edge over their wealthier competition is making use of efficiency and growth.
 In a way it’s also criticizing pay-to-win models of gaming.
-Rather than try to focus on the most powerful moves or gear, it’s about maximizing one’s potential.
-The best methods of growth come from actually crafting your own gear and abilities that evolve.
+The best methods of growth come from actually crafting their own gear and abilities that evolve to maximize potential.
+Unlike players who focus on the most powerful moves and gear.
 That’s not to say that the MCs don’t make use of more unique factors like power accumulating tools or guides.

 Are You Sure People Don’t Make Games From These?

 There are also a number of times when these scenarios look more like games than anything.
-Some MCs inhabit the bodies of avatars in a few series like God of Martial Arts.
+Some heroes inhabit the bodies of avatars in a few series like God of Martial Arts.
 Others go back in time before events take place like a New Game Plus feature.
-There doesn’t appear to save points though.
-It’s amazing how much information these character retain after this.
-Rarely groups and guilds form as a result of this past knowledge.
+No save points though, I think that’s a tension thing.
+Or maybe it’s because how much information these characters keep as they go back is unbelievable enough.
+It’s not like groups and guilds start up in reaction to getting past knowledge.

 Xianxia is More Than Power Fantasy

 Remember that bit about avatars?
 For some reason, some characters appear in those worlds after an accident.
 Yes, that makes them isekai.
-Unlike their Japanese counterparts though, the MCs prefer their new worlds and do not intend to go home.
-To be fair, most of their lives aren’t exactly great.
-Escapist fantasies certainly are appealing, especially when problems are solved by knocking down bullies.
+Unlike their Japanese counterparts though, the heroes tend to prefer their new worlds with no intention to go home.
+To be fair, most of their lives back there aren’t great.
+I mean who woulnd’t want to stay where problems are solved by knocking down bullies.
 Or an assassin gets away with murder legally.

 Modern weapons and Spiritual Transcendence, this screams potential problems.